Notes on the Geography of The Eastern United States: Harrisburg, Bellefonte, and Boalsburg

 Looking like a million other 19th century truss bridges, Harrisburg's Walnut Street or People's Bridge was built in 1890 and converted to a pedestrian and bike path in 1972, after Hurricane Agnes topped the roadbed and destroyed part of the structure.

 The bridge was built by the People's Bridge Company as a low-cost alternative to the Camelback Bridge, which no longer exists but which was built in 1816 and for almost a century enjoyed a monopoly on traffic across the Susquehanna.
 The river here heads to the left, downstream to Chesapeake Bay, which is the name given to the river's flooded lower reach.
-Although the river looks like a pool ponded by a dam, it's flowing, and is mightier even than it looks, because that land on the far side is City Island.
+Although the river looks like a pool ponded by a dam, it's flowing and mightier even than it looks, because that land on the far side is City Island.
 Agnes took out part of the bridge crossing the channel on the other side.

-Pennsylvania's state capitol is set back about 1,000 meters from the river and about the same distance upstream on the river from the People's Bridge.
+Pennsylvania's state capitol is set back about kilometer from the river and about the same distance upstream on the river from the People's Bridge.
 The green dome on the left (the gold one, too) belongs to the Catholic cathedral; the spire just beyond is on Grace Methodist Church.
 The crenelated turrets on the near left belong to St. Michael's Lutheran.

 None of them compete with the capitol itself, dedicated by TR in 1906 and often ranked as the finest in the country.
 Building it didn't do much for the architect, the young Joseph Miller Huston, who won the competition to design the building but in 1911 was convicted of graft in connection with construction contracts.
 He spent six months in jail, which perhaps was less painful than surviving until 1940 without any comparable commissions.
 Notice the oddly bright pair of sculptures?
 We'll take a look.

 This is the one on the right.
 It's called "The Burden of Life: The Broken Law."
 Its more cheerful companion is "Love and Labor: The Unbroken Law."
 Both were by George Barnard, a Pennsylvania-born sculptor who spent much of his life in Paris.
-This one seems awfully gloomy for a nation that demands perpetual boosterism, but Barnard wrote that "the subjects seemed to me peculiarly appropriate for the headquarters of a Legislature."
-It's almost as if he anticipated Huston's corruption and its aftermath.
+This one seems awfully gloomy for a nation that demands perpetual optimism, but Barnard wrote that "the subjects seemed to me peculiarly appropriate for the headquarters of a Legislature."
+It's almost as if he anticipated Huston's conviction and its aftermath.
 Barnard planned four other sculptures, but the budget was cut and these two were the only ones made.

 If the building is modeled on St. Peters, its main doors echo the Ghiberti ones in Florence.
 The panels on the Baptistery there mostly illustrate scenes from the life of Christ; the panels here are secular.
 This one shows miners, presumably digging coal.
 The sculptor was Otto Jahnsen, who also contributed to the Cathedral of St. John the Divine in New York City.